ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 You can parse the code to XML using base R parsing and [xmlparsedata](https://r-lib.github.io/xmlparsedata/), then you manipulate the XML with [XPath](https://masalmon.eu/2022/04/08/xml-xpath/).
 To write code back, you can make use of the attributes of each node that indicates the original lines and columns.

-So a possible workflow, as exemplified in a [blog post](https://masalmon.eu/2024/05/15/refactoring-xml/) is:
+So a possible workflow, as exemplified in Maëlle's [blog post](https://masalmon.eu/2024/05/15/refactoring-xml/) is:

 -   parse the code to XML, use xmlparsedata to inform what to change and where.
-Out of these steps you'd get a list of elements' positions for instance.
+Out of these steps you'd get a list of elements' positions, for instance.
 -   use brio to read the lines, change a few of them with base R tools, then use brio again to write the lines back.

 ### {treesitter}